JimmyDqv/serverless-handbook/Solutions/auth-pep-pdp/README.md

 ## Test the setup

-To test the PEP and PDP create a User, Roles, and Permission mapping
+To test the PEP and PDP create a User, Roles, and depending on solution Permission mapping.

 ### Create User